-Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 919 Governance and Organization-Wide Governance - Gen Board/Others \$121,800 \$221,800 ALL §201B-2 YES Meeting minutes have been produced on schedule for all board and committee meetings.
+Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 919 Governance and Organization-Wide Governance - Gen Board/Others \$121,800 \$221,800 ALL §201B-2 YES Costs associated with the Board's strategic oversight of the HTA, including: 1) \$123,000 for Board and Commission expenses (including meeting minutes); 2) \$40,000 for D&O insurance coverage; 3) \$40,000 Board travel Meeting minutes have been produced on schedule for all board and committee meetings.
 Typically, there are four board members requiring travel support once per month.
 Support of Board governance and oversight.
-Expenditures based on historical spend in this BLI. -Aloha Data Services for Board meeting minutes (\$576/meeting) -Increase in Board costs relating to AV support of Board meetings Keith Regan Subtotal Governance and Organization-Wide \$351,800 \$472,383 931 Payroll State Employees Fringe \$1,191,493 \$0 ALL §201B-2 YFS Fringe benefit costs for all HTA State employees Please see past performance and data for program 901 above.
+Expenditures based on historical spend in this BLI. -Aloha Data Services for Board meeting minutes (\$576/meeting) -Increase in Board costs relating to AV support of Board meetings Keith Regan Subtotal Governance and Organization-Wide \$351,800 \$472,383 931 Payroll State Employees Fringe \$1,191,493 \$0 ALL §201B-2 YES Fringe benefit costs for all HTA State employees Please see past performance and data for program 901 above.
 Fringe benefits for staff.
 Efficient operations.
 Expenditures based on salary/fringe calculations as provided for by the State.
-Keith Regan Payroll State Employee Salaries - All \$0 \$2,633,917 §201B-2 YES Salaries and wages.
+Keith Regan Payroll State Employee Salaries - All \$0 §201B-2 YES Salaries and wages.
 Please see past performance and data for program 901 above.
 Please see expected future benefits for program 901 above.
 Expenditures based on salary schedule.
-Keith Regan Subtotal Total Payroll \$1,191,493 \$88,699,767 restriction that required B&F approval to release up to 7% of the Department's appropriation.
+Keith Regan Subtotal Total Payroll \$1,191,493 \$88,699,767

+HTA's FY23 budget will be sourced from an appropriation of the State's General Funds.
+General Funds are typically subject to a restriction imposed by the Governor and B&F. In FY22, other General Fund-funded departments were subject to a Note 1: restriction that required B&F approval to release up to 7% of the Department's appropriation.
 HTA staff will work with B&F to minimize the impact of the FY23 restriction, whose percentage has not yet been determined.

-Note 1: HTA's FY23 budget will be sourced from an appropriation of the State's General Funds.
-General Funds are typically subject to a restriction imposed by the Governor and B&F. In FY22, other General Fund-funded departments were subject to a

 Note 2: FY 2022 budget includes FY21 Board reso and TAT restart funds.